BanterTheGreat/modern-4e/ancestries/tiefling.typ

       #shared.choiceBox("Imperious Majesty")
-      When you hit a creature that has not yet acted in an encounter with an attack, it takes a penalty to attack rolls against you equal to your Main Characteristic until the end of your next turn.
+      When you hit a creature that has not yet acted in an encounter with an attack, it takes a penalty to attack rolls against you equal to your Main Ability until the end of your next turn.

       #shared.choiceBox("Mammon's Theft of Health")
       When you use your Second Wind, you can choose for an ally within 5 squares of you to lose a healing surge.
 If you do, you regain extra hit points equal to your healing surge value.